michael-k-goff/ascension/properties.md

 ## Pollution

-Properities such as particulates, greenhouse gases, ozone depletion, nitrous oxide, sulfur dioxide, water pollution, noise, light pollution, urban heat islands, and other kinds of pollution will be their own properities.
+Characteristics such as particulates, greenhouse gases, ozone depletion, nitrous oxide, sulfur dioxide, water pollution, noise, light pollution, urban heat islands, and other kinds of pollution will be their own properities.

 ## Economics